zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 ## Review Misconfiguration Incidents on your Default EKS Cluster installation

-Every EKS cluster deployed as part of the class is expected to yield the following 4 security misconfigurations in terms of how the control-plane components are configured by default.
+Of all the policies enabled for configuration audit, every EKS cluster deployed as part of this SE-Summit class is expected to yield the following 2 security misconfigurations that relate to the control-plane default configurations of your cluster.

 ![MVCValidationEKS](/images/mfe/Capture_EKSMaster_Violations1.JPG?classes=border,shadow)

+Review compliance on the two must-have security requirements that your EKS cluster should pass.

-Here is the default EKS cluster yielding 16 misconfigurations when all configuration policy checks are activatated in MVISION Cloud:
+Here is the default EKS cluster yielding 16 misconfigurations when all configuration policy checks are activatated in your demo MVISION Cloud instance:

 ![MVCValidation](/images/mfe/Capture_Violations.JPG?classes=border,shadow)